 We are the only major non-profit organization dedicated to funding research into post-transplant rejection.

 We began as a small foundation, but have steadily grown to become a nationally recognized advocate for lung transplant research.
-We are a member of the American Thoracic Society’s PAR Council of Public Representatives.
-We’re currently the only national lung transplant organization that sits on this prestigious council.

 To date, we’ve funded more than $450,000 to help physicians and scientists tackle these difficult and life-threatening issues.
 As part of our purpose, we also: